WebAssembly/WASI/proposals/clocks/README.md

 time.

 Unlike many clock APIs, WASI Clocks is capability-oriented.
-Instead of having functions that implicitly reference a clock, WASI clocks' APIs are passed a clock handle.
+Instead of having functions that implicitly reference a clock, WASI Clocks' APIs are passed a clock handle.

 ### Goals